GVAC & GVA Financial Policies and Procedures

 - Expenses which cannot be handled through the normal PO process or petty cash procedure.
 Examples would be postage meter reimbursements, payment of dues for professional organizations and subscription renewals.

 11.4 PURCHASING CARD PURCHASES UP TO $1,000.
-General purchasing cards may be held by only the Academy Principal and the Assistant Principal and the Collaborative Chief Executive Officer and the Chief Development Officer.
+General purchasing cards may be held by only the Academy Principal and the Assistant Principal and the Collaborative Executive Director and the Executive Director.
 No gas purchase cards may be held by any party.

 Employees using a card must sign the School’s cardholder agreement.